-In a client request, the client requested an operation, such as delete, that requires failed or been compromised.
+In a client request, the client requested an operation, such as delete, that requires strong authentication.

-In an unsolicited notice of disconnection, the LDAP server discovers the security protecting the communication between the client and server has unexpectedly
+In an unsolicited notice of disconnection, the LDAP server discovers the security protecting the communication between the client and server has unexpectedly failed or been compromised.

-Possible Cause: LDAPHOST port set to the unencrypted port 289 instead of the default of 636.

-Action: Examine the log for related messages.
-Make sure your LDAP server is running occur.
-The server should return LDAP\REFERRAL instead.
+- Possible Cause: LDAPHOST port set to the unencrypted port 289 instead of the default of 636. - Action: Examine the log for related messages.
+Make sure your LDAP server is running the most current version.